ckakiti/Novelty_analysis_KA/README.md

-# Sample commands for using DeepLabCut and MoSeq
+# Step-by-step instructions for using DeepLabCut and MoSeq

 [Running an existing network (Korleki)](https://github.com/ckakiti/Novelty_analysis_KA/blob/master/Docs/Using_DLC_in_UchidaLab_Korleki.md)

 [Training a New Network for DeepLabCut](https://github.com/ckakiti/Novelty_analysis_KA/blob/master/Docs/Training_a_new_network.md)